-Prior to joining the Legislative and Public Policy group, Ms. Marotta worked for Senators John Barrasso (R-WY), Kelly Ayotte (R-NH), and Scott Brown (R-MA).
-She also worked on the Commerce, Budget, and Homeland and Government Affairs Committees in the Senate.
+Prior to joining the Legislative and Public Policy group, Ms. Marotta worked for Senators John Barrasso (R-WY), Kelly Ayotte (R-NH) and Scott Brown (R-MA), where she advised members on banking, energy, financial services, commerce and trade issues.
+During her time on Capitol Hill, Ms. Marotta played worked on the Better Buildings Act, which aims to boost energy efficiency and was signed into law in 2015.
+The bill also created the "Tenant Star" certification to recognize tenants who design and construct high-performance leased space.
+Ms. Marotta also worked on legislation to promote carbon capture research and development and energy tax credits.
+Ms. Marotta also served on the Commerce, Budget, Small Business and Homeland and Government Affairs Committees in the Senate.
 In the executive branch, Ms. Marotta worked for the Board of Veterans' Appeals as an attorney-advisor.

 - JD, William and Mary Marshall-Wythe School of Law, 2010

 - BA, Criminology, Law & Society, University of California, Irvine, 2004

 - District of Columbia

 - Legislative Assistant, Office of Senator John Barrasso, Wyoming (January 2017 – August 2017)